 The window for creating a new cluster or for joining an existing cluster appears, depending on your previous selection.
 Figure 1.11 shows the window for creating a new cluster.
 The window for joining an existing cluster is very similar, except you cannot change the cluster name.

-For K5 environment, always select [Create new CF Cluster].
+Make sure to select [Create new CF Cluster] in the following environments: